FKnight-cyber/myfoods/README.md

 # Description

-The idea of this project was to build something of my own, it might not be the most original one but represents something that i use almost everyday, and so i choose to create my small version of a food delivery app, i took inspiration on iFood.
+The idea of this project was to build something of my own, it might not be the most original but represents something that I use almost everyday, and so I choose to create my small version of a food delivery app, I've took inspiration on iFood.

 The site has two parts, one for the admin, there he can manage all categories and products whole CRUD logic.
 The second part deal with the consumers, here the client can check products ordered by category, he can also add products to cart before finish his purchase and see his address info on user page.
 On cart page he can remove a single product or clean it.
 When finish purchase a pop-up will appear with all purchase and delivery information, the consumer will add his number on a field-box and then confirm, it will redirect the message to WhatsApp Web and send to the store.

-On this version only CEPs of the city of Fortaleza are allowed but you can easily add/remove out of delivery range areas through .env .
+To register an account you must inform a valid CEP, you can add a new valid CEP on admin page or use default CEP that comes within the database seed.

 </br>